-We’ve enjoyed over a year’s use and abuse with the Sealskinz waterproof MTB Mid Knee Sock…
+We’ve enjoyed over two years of use and abuse with the Sealskinz waterproof MTB Mid Knee Sock…

 Mountain bike riding in winter is great craic slipping and sliding around in the schlop, but it can be hard on your extremities.
 Your feet are generally first to make contact with the mud, water, snow and all manner of winter elements, so they need protecting.

 Simply put, shitty socks don’t cut it.
 You need something better than summer anklets in winter – something that will keep you dry and warm.

 Specialists in taking the misery out of the grim, Sealskinz have a full range of weather-proofing garments that’s backed by over 30 years of experience.
 And their MTB Mid Knee and MTB Mid Mid Knee with Hydrostop fit the bill for bike riders seeking out 100 per cent waterproof socks.

 The Mid Knee is a performance mid weight, knee length waterproof sock designed specifically for MTB, which offers a balance of warmth and breathability with added coverage.